 You sometimes hear people say we might all be part of an elaborate simulation, a highly sophisticated video game created somewhere else in the universe for a bit of entertainment.
 If that’s the case, what’s so funny about forcing a third of the human population into lockdown and making us have to engage with Fortnite, a game for children and Premier League footballers, as our only means of recapturing the pre-Covid euphoria of attending a live concert?

-We would do anything for Travis Scott at the best of times, but we won’t download Fortnite.
-We did the next best thing, however, and waited for the US rapper’s nine-minute virtual extravaganza to go up on YouTube, then chain viewed it for almost an hour.
+We would do anything for Travis Scott, but we won’t download Fortnite.
+Instead, we did the next best thing and waited for the US rapper’s nine-minute virtual extravaganza to go up on YouTube, then chain viewed it for almost an hour.

 Over 12 million players took part live, and were treated to a giant, animated version of Houston’s favourite son hurtling down from space before performing his biggest hits, as well as an exclusive new one.